What is coolant analysis?

 How often should I test my coolant?

 Engine coolants should be tested at least twice a year, once before winter sets in and again right before summer.
-POLARIS Laboratories® recommends every 500 hours or 3 months for Level II or Level III analysis and every 1000 hours or 6 months for Level IV or Level V analysis.
+POLARIS Laboratories® recommends every 500 hours or 3 months for basic analysis and every 1000 hours or 6 months for advance analysis.
 Education and training are key to understanding cooling system preventive maintenance and coolant analysis.

 What are the most common coolant analysis tests?